Painter license requirements by state: A comprehensive guide

 Louisiana

-Painting contractors in the state of Louisiana require a license.
-The State Licensing Board for Contractors issues four types of licenses - commercial, residential, home improvement and mold remediation.
+The State Licensing Board for Contractors issues four types of licenses: commercial, residential, home improvement and mold remediation.

 Painting contractor insurance requirements vary depending on the license.
 The board requires home improvement and residential license applicants to submit proof of insurance in Louisiana before issuing a license.